Get

 Knowing approximately how many calories your cat needs every day will help you ensure that your cat stays at a healthy weight.
 Overweight and obese cats are at risk for a multitude of health issues, including arthritis and diabetes.

 It’s worth keeping in mind that the feeding guides on cat food packets are usually geared towards the maximum caloric intake, and not every cat has the same metabolic rate.
 If your cat is becoming overweight but you are following the feeding guide, you just need to make adjustments for your cat.
-There is no “one size fits all” when it comes to feeding cats.
+There is no “one size fits all” in feeding cats.

 3. Avoid Grazing